dimitreOliveira/dimitreOliveira/README.md

 Currently working as a machine learning engineer.

-Interests on AI, data science, machine learning and related fields.
+Interests on generative AI, data science, machine learning and related fields.

 ---